Can I Eat Expired Cold Smoked Salmon?

 What are the food safety risks?

 Cold smoked salmon is a potentially hazardous food due to its high protein content and moisture level, which can create an ideal environment for bacterial growth if not stored properly.
-To prevent foodborne illness, it is crucial to ensure that cold smoked salmon is kept refrigerated at or below 40°F (4°C) at all times.
+To reduce the risk of foodborne illness, it is crucial to ensure that cold smoked salmon is kept refrigerated at or below 40°F (4°C) at all times.
 Additionally, it is important to consume cold smoked salmon within a few days of opening the package or purchasing it from a deli to minimize the risk of bacterial contamination.

 What are some pro storage tips?